 The town of San Juan del Sur, on the southwestern shore, for example, is known for its surf communities.
-The beaches of Playa Maderas and Popoyo are two of the top destinations for surfing.
-On the northern shore, you will find decent breaks at beaches like Playa Manzanillo, Santana, and Colorado.
+Playa Maderas and Popoyo beaches are two of the top destinations for surfing.
+You will find decent breaks on the northern shore at beaches like Playa Manzanillo, Santana, and Colorado.

 How is the weather in Nicaragua?

-The country experiences two distinct seasons: the rainy or green season, and the dry season.
-The green season lasts from May through November and the dry season runs from December to April.
-Nicaragua’s rainy season offers some of the best months for surfing, bringing some surprisingly pleasant weather, consistent waves with the biggest swells, and steady offshore winds.
-Furthermore, during this period you’ll likely find more minimal crowds at the country’s popular surf spots and throughout its lush green landscape.
+The country experiences two distinct seasons: the rainy or green and dry seasons.
+The green season lasts from May through November, and the dry season runs from December to April, with the Pacific Ocean influencing the weather patterns.
+Nicaragua’s rainy season offers some of the best surfing months, bringing surprisingly pleasant weather, consistent waves with the biggest swells, and steady offshore winds.
+Furthermore, during this period, you’ll likely find more minimal crowds at the country’s famous surf spots and throughout its lush green landscape.

 When is Nicaragua’s Rainy Season?

-The rainy season in Nicaragua spans May to November, with occasional rain mainly at nights.
-During the green season, Nicaragua receives the most consistent and biggest swells with wave heights ranging between 4 feet (1.2 m) to 12 feet (3.65 m).
+The rainy season in Nicaragua spans May to November, offering some of the best Nicaragua surf conditions with consistent and big swells.
+During the green season, Nicaragua receives the most consistent and biggest swells, with wave heights ranging between 4 feet (1.2 m) to 12 feet (3.65 m).
 Temperatures usually hover around 90°F during this time of the year.
-September to October is the peak of the rainy season and you may experience heavy rainfall and tropical storms during these months.
+September to October is the peak of the rainy season, and you may experience heavy rainfall and tropical storms during these months.

-The wet season is also a great time for hiking, kayaking, and zip lining, thanks to balmy weather and the vibrant outdoors.
+The wet season is also great for hiking, kayaking, and zip lining, thanks to the balmy weather and the vibrant outdoors.
 Offshore fishing is also popular during this season.

 Orange sunset in Nicaragua